chaosim/Talk/README.md

     AMethodOf(objectName)TakingAn(argument)

-An interesting consequence of this is that the period is freed up.
-So Talk goes ahead and repurposes it as the statement terminator.
+Now an interesting consequence of this is that the period is freed up.
+So Talk goes ahead and it as the statement terminator.

-With the period append, the preceding function call now becomes:
+With the period at the end, the preceding function call now becomes practically indistinguishable from an English sentence:

     Get first 2 items in [12, 2, 8, 33, 9] greater than 10.

-This is practically indistinguishable from an English sentence.
-(There could be an ambiguity while parsing real numbers because they contain a decimal.
-But that ambiguity can be resolved by noting that the tokens on both sides of the decimal must be strings of digits.)
+Nice, isn't it?

 ###Big picture###
-The motivation behind talk is readability.
+As you can guess, the primary motivation behind talk is readability.
 It aims to be a language in which you can write programs that are so expressive that they are trivial to understand.
 It is partly inspired by Donald Knuth's [Literate Programming](http://en.wikipedia.org/wiki/Literate_programming) and the language Ruby.
-It also will borrow heavily from Python syntax-wise (indentation as block marker, for example, will be a nice idea for us).
+It also will borrow heavily from Python syntax-wise (indentation as block marker, for example, will fit nicely in the scheme of things).

 Talk is currently a work in progress and is in an extremely early stage (actually, it's merely an idea right now) .